leynos/crate-tools/docs/usage-guide.md

 ```

 When the configuration excludes additional crates, or a manifest sets the
-`publish = false` flag, the plan prints dedicated sections so the reasons for
+`publish = false` flag, the plan prints dedicated sections.
+These make the
-skipping crates are visible to the operator.
+reasons for skipping crates visible to the operator.

 ## Testing hooks